 First year residents take rotations between Truman Medical Center and Saint Luke’s Hospital in areas of obstetrics, gynecology, night call, surgical intensive care unit, emergency medicine, and ultrasound.
 First year residents also have the opportunity to have a 1-month rotation dedicated to research.
 After the 1st year, residents are required to have submitted a research proposal to the IRB and be ready to collect their data.

 Second year residents rotate between Truman Medical Center, Saint Luke’s Hospital, Research Medical Center, and Children’s Mercy Hospital.
-Residents have the opportunity to rotate at Saint Luke’s Hospital on the Maternal Fetal Medicine service as the sole resident provider for high-risk patients.
+Residents rotate at Saint Luke’s Hospital on the Maternal Fetal Medicine service as the sole resident provider for high-risk patients.
 The resident is exposed to a variety of complicated maternal diseases in a multidisciplinary setting.
-Residents also have the opportunity to rotate at Children’s Mercy Hospital with the Pediatric Adolescent Gynecology specialists.
+Residents rotate at Children’s Mercy Hospital with the Pediatric Adolescent Gynecology specialists.
 Here residents will be exposed to ambulatory visits, hospital consults, surgical and emergency services under the advisement of the Pediatric Adolescent Gynecology fellows and faculty.
+Their rotation at Research Medical Center includes Gynecologic Oncology for earlier exposure to oncology.

 Chief residents rotate between Truman Medical Center, Saint Luke’s Hospital, and Research Medical Center.
 Chief residents are in charge of their services from scheduling to managing the distribution of cases for their teams.
 Chief residents also participate in surgical centered rotations.
 At Saint Luke’s Hospital and Research Medical Center residents have the opportunity to participate in minimally invasive surgery utilizing the robot via dual-console and as main surgeon.

-The program also includes weekly didactics that occur Friday afternoons between both primary teaching institutions.
-The didactic schedule includes monthly M&Ms, lectures given by our perinatal, urogynecology, gynecologic and oncology specialists, journal club and other educational topics.
+The program also includes Grand Rounds on Thursday mornings at 7:30 am and Didactics on Friday afternoons beginning at 2 pm.
+Weekly teaching curriculum is also filtered in to rounds at our two primary locations.
+The didactic schedule includes monthly M&Ms, lectures given by our perinatal, urogynecology, gynecologic and oncology specialists, book club and other educational topics.